NumericalMathematics/DispersiveShallowWater.jl/paper/paper.md

 # Related research and software

 Over the last century, several mathematical models describing the behavior of water waves have been proposed.
-As, e.g., outlined in @glimsdal2013dispersion, the ability to model dispersion effects is inevitable for many applications in fluid dynamics, coastal engineering, and environmental science.
+As, e.g., outlined in @glimsdal2013dispersion, the ability to model dispersion effects is essential for many applications in fluid dynamics, coastal engineering, and environmental science.
 Therefore, many equations have been developed to capture these effects, which makes them physically more accurate compared to, e.g., the well-known shallow water equations, but also numerically more challenging to solve.
 Hence, researchers have developed a wide range of numerical methods to solve these equations, including finite difference, finite volume, discontinuous Galerkin, and spectral methods.
 However, many of these methods do not preserve the underlying structure of the equations, which can lead to